togakangaroo/ApprovalTests.BetterPdfVerification/README.md

 * The same applies to the modification date (ModDate).
 * Finally, many pdf files have a [trailer ID property that will always be unique](http://stackoverflow.com/questions/20085899/what-is-the-id-field-in-a-pdf-file/20091203?noredirect=1#20091203).

-This library normalizes these values before delegating to ApprovalTests to verify the normalized pdf file.
+This library normalizes these values before delegating to ApprovalTests to verify the normalized pdf file, therefore providing a more useful pdf file verifier.

+## Usage

+	Stream pdf = createSamplePdf();
+    PdfApprovals.Verify(pdf);

+or

+	string pdfFilePath = getSamplePdfPath();
+    PdfApprovals.Verify(pdfFilePath);

 ## Notes